 Return to Retail Exeter

-Debenhams of Exeter occupied one of the most prominent buildings in the city until 2007.
-They moved to their new Princesshay store in September 2007 to a grand opening.
+Debenhams of Exeter occupied one of the most prominent buildings in the city until 2007, when they moved to their new Princesshay store.
 So how did such a large retailer first establish itself in Exeter?

 We have to go back to a 1456 document regarding the lease of shops in the High Street "opposite 'Le Newe Inne' in the Parish of St. Stephen".
 The New Inn was appropriately, newly built on land that belonged to both the Chapter and the Chamber (the Cathedral and the City).
 The inn was long a point of issue between the Cathedral and City for its encroachment onto city land.